Suryatheja2006/tradebotx/week1/README.md

 Feel free to explore beyond the provided materials and reach out with any questions.

 Good luck 🚀
-— Surya, Sujay, and Chandrashen
+— Surya, Koushik, Sujay, and Chandrashen